Depression And Sex: How Mental Health Affects Your Sex Life

 • Sleep disruptions

 Depression, anxiety, and other mental health conditions may also be causes of erectile dysfunction (ED).
-Some antidepressants and other prescription medications can contribute to ED and decrease sexual desire for women, as well.
+Some antidepressants and other prescription medications can contribute to erectile dysfunction in men and decrease sexual desire in women, as well.

 How to recover your sexual desire